sverrejoh/rclonefile-cli/README.md

 $ rclonefile --help

 	Usage
-	  $ foo <source> <destination>
+	  $ rclonefile <source> <destination>

     Options
-    --no-follow, -f Don't follow the src file if it is a symbolic link

-    --no-owner-copy, -c Don't copy ownership information from the source when run called with superuser privileges.

-    --clone-acl, -a Copy ACLs from the source file.
+    --no-follow, -f      Don't follow the src file if it is a symbolic link --no-owner-copy, -c  Don't copy ownership information from the source --clone-acl, -a      Copy ACLs from the source file.

 	Examples
 	  $ rclonefile super-mario.png super-clone.png